iranzo/blogpost/ztp.md

 **NOTE**: We **DON'T** need the API and Ingress VIP for this kind of cluster, Assisted Service will figure it out using the `spec.networking.machineNetwork.cidr` element in the CR.

-This is a sample as how it should look like on a IPv6 environment
+This is an example of how it should look like on an IPv6 environment:

 ```yaml
 apiVersion: extensions.hive.openshift.io/v1beta1